How Much Does It Cost to Build a Modular Home?

 Manufactured homes cost around $40 to $50 per square foot compared to $40 to $80 per square foot for modular home construction.
 The two types may look similar, especially for smaller sizes, but they have one main difference: Manufactured homes are built on a chassis to the national HUD standard.
 They are considered a vehicle for tax and zoning purposes and can be relocated.
 In contrast, modular homes are installed on a permanent foundation.

 A two-story prefab home ranges from $84,000 to $168,000.
 Builders suggest separate floors for multiple generations living in a single house.
-Homeowners can also consider paying an additional $18,000 to $30,000 to install a walkout basement with a separate entrance.
+Homeowners can also consider paying an additional $18,000 to $30,000 to install a walkout basement with a separate entrance to give those living in the basement easier and private access outdoors.

 Yes.
 According to the Appraisal Institute, modular homes and stick-built homes are appraised and valued using the same metrics.
 Modular homes have risen in quality in the past few decades, offering many features buyers want, such as: